elitizon/elitizonweb/data/blog/2021/01-20-how-to-create-a-cli-command-with-typescript-part2/index.md

 ✅ The package is now published on [npm.org](https://www.npmjs.org) at [https://www.npmjs.com/package/matcha-stock](https://www.npmjs.com/package/matcha-stock)

-- 👉 You must to change the name of the package if the package is already registered on [NPM](https://npmjs.com).
+- 👉 You have to change the name of the package if the package is already registered on [NPM](https://npmjs.com).
 - 👉 The package version must be updated each time you publish

 ### Test your command (10 seconds ⏰)